appacitive/Appacitive-iOS-SDK/README.md

 ## Data storage and retrieval

-All data is represented as entities.
-This will become clearer as you read on.
-Lets assume that we are building a game and we need to store player data on the server.
+All data is represented as objects.
+You can perform the basic create, read, update and delete operations on these objects.
+Additionally, you can also search/find objects.

+In the iOS SDK, the Appacitive `type` is represented by the `APObject` class, Appacitive `relation` is represented by `APConnection` class, Appacitive `user` by `APUser` class and the Appacitive `device` by `APDevice` class.

 ### Creating